 If you're 19 or younger, you have additional restrictions:

 After the 12-month period, you can finally take your G Driving Test.
-This is the final test you'll take before you have an unrestricted G license.
+This is the final test you'll take before you have an unrestricted G licence.
 You can sign up for this test at any DriveTest location or online.
 The fee for the driving test is $91.25.
 If you fail the test, you have to wait 10 days before you can take it again and pay $91.25 for each subsequent time you take it.

 If you pass the G Driving Test, you don't have to worry about any more written exams or driving tests.
-You'll get a temporary driver's license that's valid for 90 days before you receive your Ontario G license in the mail.
+You'll get a temporary driver's licence that's valid for 90 days before you receive your Ontario G licence in the mail.
 With this licence, you can drive throughout all Canadian provinces, the United States, and other countries that accept an international driver's licence.
 If you need to renew your licence at any point, head to a ServiceOntario location.